dkoenigs/KNNFromScratch/README.md

 **OVERVIEW**
 <br>
-Given sex, country of birth, age, weight and height this model returns the sport most suited to you based on a data set from the 2012 Olympic Games.
+Given sex, country of birth, age, weight(kg) and height(cm) this model returns the sport most suited to you based on a data set from the 2012 Olympic Games.
 <br><br>
 The date set is first filtered by sex and country of birth (optional).
 Age, height and weight are then used to determine the k-nearest neighbors of such an individual as well as the most likely sport/classification.
 <br><br>